There are a range of shops, services and food outlets available on campus to ensure you get the most out of your time here.

 If you wish to take advantage of the service, you should register your child’s name on the centre’s waiting list as soon as you’re accepted for a Curtin course.

-The John Curtin Gallery is located on the Bentley campus and is one of the largest university galleries in Australia.
+The John Curtin Gallery is located on the Perth Campus and is one of the largest university galleries in Australia.
 The gallery contributes to the community through thought-provoking exhibitions, events and programs featuring national and international artists and curators.

 Curtin is a multicultural campus and we respect and value the diversity of religious beliefs among our students and staff.
 On the Perth Campus we have a multifaith prayer and meditation room, a spiritual garden and a Muslim Musalla.
 The Curtin Student Guild manages a range of faith services and events and a schedule of visiting chaplains.
 Learn more about our multifaith facilities.